nredick/scripts/README.md

 A collection of scripts to make life more fun (and easy).
 Clone the repository to use any of the scripts.

 ## Documentation:
-*Setting up aliases and symbolic links for scripts*
+*Setting up aliases and symbolic links for scripts:*

 __Session aliases:__
 - Note the script path.